meteor-factory/processes/Communication Stack.md

 ## Slack
 Slack should be used for instant chat between devs, client and project manager.

+Use MF Chat for all dev talk.
+Use Client chat basically only for communication with the client.
+Have in the client chat an eye on the #general channel where noticeworthy information might be shared with the client + dev team

 Project manager should:
 * Set up slack channel